Fort Ticonderoga: Analysis

-By 1758, the fort was largely complete; the only ongoing work thereafter consisted of dressing the walls with stone.
-Still, General Montcalm and two of his military engineers surveyed the works in 1758 and found something to criticize in almost every aspect of the fort's construction; the buildings were too tall and thus easier for attackers' cannon fire to hit, the powder magazine leaked, and the masonry was of poor quality.
+The fort was largely complete by 1758; the only ongoing work thereafter consisted of dressing the walls with stone.
+Still, General Montcalm and two of his military engineers surveyed the works in 1758 and found something to criticize in almost every aspect of the fort's construction: the buildings were too tall and thus easier for cannons to hit, the powder magazine leaked, and the masonry was of poor quality.
 The critics apparently failed to notice the fort's significant strategic weakness: several nearby hills overlooked the fort and made it possible for besiegers to fire down on the defenders from above.
-Lotbinière, who may have won the job of building the fort only because he was related to Governor Vaudreuil, had lost a bid to become Canada's chief engineer to Nicolas Sarrebource de Pontleroy, one of the two surveying engineers, in 1756, all of which may explain the highly negative report.
 Lotbinière's career suffered for years afterwards.

-William Nester, in his exhaustive analysis of the Battle of Carillon, notes additional problems with the fort's construction.
+William Nester notes additional problems with the fort's construction.
 The fort was small for a Vauban-style fort, about 500 ft wide, with a barracks capable of holding only 400 soldiers.
-Storage space inside the fort was similarly limited, requiring the storage of provisions outside the fort's walls in exposed places.
+Storage space inside the fort was similarly limited, requiring the storage of provisions outside the walls in exposed places.
 Its cistern was small, and the water quality was supposedly poor.

 Military history

 French and Indian War

 In August 1757, the French captured Fort William Henry in an action launched from Fort Carillon.
-This, and a string of other French victories in 1757, prompted the British to organize a large-scale attack on the fort as part of a multi-campaign strategy against French Canada.
+This and a string of other French victories in 1757 prompted the British to organize a large-scale attack on the fort as part of a multi-campaign strategy against French Canada.
 In June 1758, British General James Abercromby began amassing a large force at Fort William Henry in preparation for a military campaign directed up the Champlain Valley.
-These forces landed at the north end of Lake George, only four miles from the fort, on July 6.
-The French general Louis-Joseph de Montcalm, who had only arrived at Carillon in late June, engaged his troops in a flurry of work to improve the fort's outer defenses.
-They built, over two days, entrenchments around a rise between the fort and Mount Hope, about three-quarters of a mile (one kilometer) northwest of the fort, and then constructed an abatis (felled trees with sharpened branches pointing out) below these entrenchments.
+These forces landed at the north end of Lake George on July 6, only four miles from the fort.
+French General Louis-Joseph de Montcalm had only arrived at Carillon in late June, and he engaged his troops in a flurry of work to improve the fort's outer defenses.
+They built entrenchments in two days around a rise between the fort and Mount Hope, about three-quarters of a mile (one kilometer) northwest of the fort, and then constructed an abatis (felled trees with sharpened branches pointing out) below these entrenchments.
 They conducted the work unimpeded by military action, as Abercromby failed to advance directly to the fort on July 7.
-Abercromby's second-in-command, Brigadier General George Howe, had been killed when his column encountered a French reconnaissance troop.
-Abercromby "felt [Howe's death] most heavily" and may have been unwilling to act immediately.
+Abercromby's second-in-command was Brigadier General George Howe, who had been killed when his column encountered a French reconnaissance troop.
+Abercromby felt Howe's death "most heavily" and may have been unwilling to act immediately.